 - ⅓ cup granulated sugar or sugar alternative of choice

-- 2 tsp cinnamon ground (1 teaspoon for apricot filling and 1 teaspoon for the cinnamon sugar sprinkles)
+- 2 teaspoon cinnamon ground (1 teaspoon for apricot filling and 1 teaspoon for the cinnamon sugar sprinkles)

 - ½ cup apple sauce unsweetened